Content is king.

 The key is to stay high-level that is not giving the reader everything they need to fix it themselves to complete the solution they need to purchase your product.

-For example, I might talk about how my coconut oil contains higher concentrations of caprylic acid than other oils which helps to kill candida cells 50% faster.
+For example, I might talk about how my coconut oil contains higher concentrations of caprylic acid than other oils which help to kill candida cells 50% faster.

 I might then share a delicious homemade smoothies recipes using my coconut oil as the key ingredient that not only kills candida but also satiates the sugar cravings.